Mining self-similarity: Label super-resolution with epitomic representations: Label super-resolution by self-similarity

 where $p( \cdot, \cdot |x^t)$ is the posterior over positions.
 This equation represents counting how many times each \emph{pixel} in the epitome was mapped to by a patch that was inside a block of class $c$, as illustrated in Fig. \ref{fig:lsr_mapping}: While the two patches map close to each other into the epitome, the all-forest patch is unlikely to cover any piece of the road.
 Considering all patches in a larger spatial context, the individual pixels in the epitome can get statistics that differ from their neighbors'.
 This allows the inference of high-res labels $\ell$ for the entire epitome, shown with its embedding of low-res classes $c$ and super-resolved high-res labels $\ell$ on the right.

-\cut{Thus the size of the patch does not influence the level of super resolution we can get, and we can in principle super resolve individual pixels, as long as the patch size adequately captures the patterns that compose the labels and classes.}

-In summary, our LSR algorithm uses the epitome model of $K \times K$ patches to embed class labels on an individual pixel level using Eq. \ref{eq:class_emb}, and then solves for the likelihood of different high-res labels $z_{s_i,s_j,_\ell} = p(\ell|s_i,s_j)$ using the EM algorithm that iterates Eqs. \ref{eq:LSR_E} and \ref{eq:LSR_M}, using Eq. \ref{eq:lr_embedding_posterior} in place of $p(s|c)$ .
-Once the estimate of the high res labels is computed for each position in the epitome, we can predict labels in imagery using Eq. \ref{eq:pyx}.
-This procedure performs probabilistic reasoning over the frequencies of repeating patterns in imagery labeled with low resolution classes to reason over individual pixels in these patterns.
+In summary, our LSR algorithm first uses the epitome model of $K \times K$ patches to embed class labels on an individual pixel level using Eq. \ref{eq:lr_embedding_posterior}.
+This then allows us to run the EM algorithm that iterates Eqs. \ref{eq:LSR_E} and \ref{eq:LSR_M} on positions $m,n$ associated with the shared parameters in the epitome instead of mixture components $s$, using $p(m,n|c)$ in Eq. \ref{eq:lr_embedding_posterior} in place of $p(s|c)$.
+Once the estimate of the high-res labels $p(\ell|m,n)$ is computed for each position in the epitome, we can predict labels in imagery using Eq. \ref{eq:pyx}.
+This procedure performs probabilistic reasoning over the frequencies of repeating patterns in imagery labeled with low-resolution classes to reason over individual pixels in these patterns.